eecs489staff/a1-sockets-mininet/README.md

 1. A capital 'B' refers to bytes; a lowercase 'b' refers to bits.
 For instance, $5 MB = 40 Mb$, as 1 byte = 8 bits.
 Due to convention, network bandwidth is usually measured in some sort of bits-per-second (e.g. megabits per second, gigabits per second).
 On the other hand, data size is typically measured in bytes (e.g. megabytes, kilobytes).
 2. The prefixes *kilo*, *mega*, and *giga* refer to base-10 prefixes; to refer to base-2 prefixes, we would use *kibi*, *mebi*, *gibi*.
 3. Pay attention to socket code!
 The send function does not necessarily send everything you ask it to; see the discussion code and the man page for details.
+4. If you test your code on networks that have bandwidth/latency varying too much from the Mininet defaults (on the order of 10s of Mbps and 10s of ms of latency), your bandwidth estimate may not be as accurate.

 ### FAQ
 1. **Why don't we need to worry about dropped packets here?** Dropped packets are not a concern because we are using TCP sockets, which takes care of reliable, in-order packet delivery for us.
 We will learn how to implement our own reliable transport protocol in Project 3!